-CRIM 255 Criminal Law & Procedures
+CRIM 255 Criminal Law & Procedures 3 cr.

 A comprehensive analysis of the New Jersey criminal statutes as to classification, elements of proof, intent, conspiracy, responsibility, parties and defense.
 The second half of the course deals with the machinery by which justice is administered.
-Typical criminal proceedings from institution to enforcement of judgment are examined in detail, including the jurisdiction, organization and constitution of the several tribunals, administrative as well as judicial.
+Typical criminal proceedings from institution to enforcement of judgment are examined in detail, including the jurisdiction, tribunals, administrative as well as judicial.
 CRIM 280 Criminal Investigation 4 cr.
 (3+2)